We are working towards "Closing the Gap" in South Western Sydney.

 The objectives of the PHN are to:

-- Increase the uptake of Aboriginal and Torres Strait Islander specific MBS item numbers including Health Assessments and follow up items
+- Increase the uptake of Aboriginal and Torres Strait Islander specific MBS item numbers including Health Assessments and follow up item numbers

 - Support mainstream primary care services to encourage Aboriginal and Torres Strait Islander people to self identify.